How to Buy Qantas Frequent Flyer Points

 Need to top up your Qantas Frequent Flyer points balance to reach your next reward?
 It’s possible to buy Qantas points directly from the airline.
 But you can get even cheaper Qantas points with the regular Qantas Wine offers!

 When buying Qantas top-up points, you can purchase between 1,000 and 150,000 Qantas Frequent Flyer points per transaction.
-There is a limit of four top-up points purchases within a 12-month period.
+You can buy Qantas top-up points up to four times per year.

 Purchases can be made in increments of 1,000 points up to 30,000 points, or increments of 5,000 Qantas points for transactions above 30,000 points.
 To purchase top-up points from Qantas, you must have already been a Qantas Frequent Flyer member for at least 30 days.